R3Conclave/conclave-core-sdk/docs/sdk-extras/README.md

 enclave, a host and a client.
 This sample is the same as what you will build if you follow the tutorial in the Conclave docs.

-The `cordapp/` directory is a sample that shows how to integrate Conclave with a Corda Cordapp.
+The `cordapp/` directory is a sample that shows how to integrate Conclave with a Corda CorDapp.

+The `conclave-init.jar` file contains the Conclave Init tool, which automates the creation of new Conclave projects.
+Run `java -jar conclave-init.jar --help` or see the docs for more information.

 The `sources.zip` file contains a subset of the Conclave source code, released in order to meet the terms of the OpenJDK GPL2+Classpath Exception license.